Want to do good in your community and get a regular furry-friend fix? Become a volunteer at the Dumb Friends League!

 They will meet one Saturday each month for two hours at the Quebec Street shelter.
 There is a $100 fee to join, which is due at the time of registration.
 The fee covers a six-month membership in the club.

-If you would like to get your child on the wait list for our Junior Volunteer Club, please email us at email@example.com with the following information:
+For more information on our Junior Volunteer Club, please email us at firstname.lastname@example.org

 Community service opportunities